alberttheprince/audiocues/README.md

 -- Set position programmatically (also saves to KVP) local success = exports['audiocues']:SetAudioCuePosition('right') -- Returns true if valid position
 ```

-## Configuration

-See `config.lua` for all available options including:
-- Event distances and cooldowns
-- Notification duration
-- Timestamp visibility
-- Custom messages for each event type

 ## Changelog